sergioSHKLR/LDE/draft/LDE-draft.md

 >É um suicídio.

 <a name="LDE-q758a"><code>LDE-q758a</code></a>
-#️⃣ a.
+#️⃣ 758a.
 E quando as probabilidades são as mesmas para ambos os duelistas, haverá assassínio ou suicídio?

 >Um e outro.
 >